arawkins/atom-monkey/README.md

 ## Installation

-Install the package via the Atom package manager.
-In settings, enter the path to your Monkey2 installation (eg. /Users/your-username/monkey2).
+1. Install the package via the Atom package manager.
+2. In the packange settings, enter the path to your Monkey2 installation (eg. /Users/your-username/monkey2).

 ## Compiler integration and Toolbar